 For information on UC, school, and general education requirements, see Requirements for B.S.
-Degrees on page 22 or https://www.registrar.ucla.edu/Academics/GE-Requirement.
+Degrees on page 22 or the GE Requirement web page.

 For information on graduate admission, see Graduate Programs on page 26.

 For additional information regarding the B.S., M.S., and Ph.D. in Chemical Engineering, refer to the Chemical and Biomolecular Engineering Department brochure.